Alençon: History

 On 17 June 1940, the German Army occupied Alençon.
-On 12 August 1944 Alençon was the first French city to be liberated by the French Army under General Leclerc, after minor bomb damage.
+On 12 August 1944, Alençon became the first French city to be liberated by the 2nd Armored Division of the French Army under General Leclerc, following a minor bombing campaign.

-After the war the population sharply increased and new industries settled.
-Many of these were related to plastics and the town is now a major plastics educational centre.
+After the war, the population rapidly increased and modern industries settled.
+Many of these were centered on plastics, and the town now contains a major plastics educational centre.

 Geography

 The river Sarthe flows through the town.
+In addition La Briante also flows through the commune.

 Alençon along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

 Climate

 Alençon benefits from an oceanic climate with mild winters and temperate summers.